deadlyjack/ektest/README.md

 });
 ```

-## Electron Testing with Puppeteer
+## Electron and Web App Testing with Puppeteer

 ektest supports testing Electron applications and web applications using Puppeteer.
 This allows you to interact with your app's UI and test user interactions.